 This is difficult, and dealing with difficult customers can drive your own emotions off the scale as well.
 Attempt to be rationale and clear-thinking.
 Dealing with angry customers can often turn our own emotions upside down, so try to see the rational side of the situation, remain calm and approach it from a different perspective.
-Want to build up your emotional resilience, check out our course.
+Want to build up your emotional resilience, check out our Resilience Training.

 4) Don’t take it personally

 Unless you are personally at fault (in which case a sincere apology can go a long way to start with) dealing with difficult customers can become a whole lot easier if you recognise they are not getting on at you personally.
 Maybe it’s a system fault, or a delivery issue, or simply a product issue.
 If you can detach yourself from the situation and view it dispassionately, you give your self a better chance to deal with the difficult customers.

 5) Get all the facts and be absolutely clear about them